-The Construction Manager, Damage Assessor and/or GC review, approve, and upload all required documentation into wvGMS.
+The Construction Manager, Damage Assessor and/or GC review, approve, and submit required documentation for the casefile.
 The GC performs the following reconstruction activities, including but not limited to:

 - Demolition of existing homes - Building of new homes including modular construction (if applicable) - Providing all related accessories to complete new construction - Confirming septic and water access or provide the cost to provide such access - Obtaining a Certificate of Occupancy, or equivalent by meeting all applicable codes. - Reconstruction activities also include replacement of MHUs.